Installing a Whole-Home Surge Protector: What the Job Looks Like

 • Flashlight or headlamp

 For materials beyond the SPD itself, you’ll need two slots in your breaker panel for the dedicated 2-pole breaker that most plug-in style units require.
 Some SPDs mount directly to the neutral/ground bar without needing a breaker — those are Type 1 units and require a different installation approach.
-Most homeowners are installing Type 2 devices, which is what I’m covering here.
+Type 2 is what goes on most existing homes, and it’s what I’m describing here — but “Type 2” describes where the device connects, not who’s allowed to connect it.

 The Breaker That Stopped Me From Installing Strip Protectors on Every Outlet